-Today’s I’m sharing one of the first jewelry cabinets that I painted with Americana Decor Chalky Finish Paint.
-It was just after I went to my first blog conference, Snap in Salt Lake City, where I met reps from DecoArt.
+Today’s I’m sharing one of the first jewelry cabinets that I painted with Americana Decor Chalky Finish Paint back in 2015.
+It was just after I went to my first blog conference, SNAP in Salt Lake City, where I met reps from DecoArt.
 I’ve been in their Blogger Outreach Program since then.
 They do provide me with paint but my projects and opinions are always my own.
 For example, today’s color turned out to be my least favorite.
 And obviously my customers’ least favorite, too, as it never sold.
 You’ll see this repainted a different color in a few weeks!

 Here’s what I started with.
 An old jewelry cabinet in pretty good shape.
 Just a few scratches but inside some of the fabric was stained.
 I’ll show you what I did to solve that problem, too.
 And look at that beautiful (NOT) faux stained glass iris on the door.
 Don’t worry, we’ll take care of that!